gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 The joining node uploads the new Access Token to the /authz-info resource at the Group Manager, using the already existing secure channel.
 After that, the joining node performs the joining process described in {{sec-joining-node-to-GM}}, separately for each multicast group to join.

 Since the joining node and the Group Manager already share a secure communication channel, they are not required to establish a new one.
 However, according to the specific profile of ACE in use, the joining node and the Group Manager may leverage the new Access Token to establish a new secure communication channel or update the currently existing one.
-For instance, Section 4.2 of {{I-D.gerdes-ace-dtls-authorize}} describes how the new Access Token can be used to renegotiate an existing DTLS session or to establish a new one by performing a new DTLS handshake.
+For instance, Section 4.2 of {{I-D.ietf-ace-dtls-authorize}} describes how the new Access Token can be used to renegotiate an existing DTLS session or to establish a new one by performing a new DTLS handshake.

 # Security Considerations {#sec-security-considerations}